 Technology can do wonderful things.
 It can open us up to new information and experiences.
 But we use new technology to keep ourselves in cosy bubbles where we do not hear a disagreeable opinion.
 These may be echo chambers, where insiders do not trust people from outside the group, but more often than not we create epistemic bubbles for ourselves.
 These are places where we don’t even get to hear opposing viewpoints.
 Facebook, with friends that share the same political values as you, can easily become this type of place.
 When a distant cousin might post something political we disagree with we quickly dismiss it, not trusting their news.
 Or it will not show up in your timelines as the Facebook algorithm knows we are not going to engage with it so why bother?

 It is important that we hear these opposing voices.
 The world cannot operate in separate bubbles forever.
 The vitriol between supporters of divisive political issues is the result.
 It is a split society.
 But just as developments in the 18th and 19th centuries created a brief flourishing a public sphere, where ideas are exchanged freely and fairly, so can recent technology bring about a new and longer lasting instance.

 Giving journalism back to the public

 News has become fragmented along political and geographic lines.
 You know what a Guardian columnist’s take on an issue will be the same as for a The Times writer.
 People who only read one paper or the other limits themselves in the understanding of the world they can have.
 This kind of bias is inherent in any kind of writing.
-Mogul News will present all sides of the story, regardless of the slant writers take, only caring about how accurate are the facts that people use to back it up.
+Mogul News will present all sides of the story, regardless of the slant writers take.
+Mogul News only cares about how accurate the facts are that people use to back it up.

 I’m really excited about it and I hope you are too.